pegulabs/terms/alumnifire_privacy.md

 our Service, you agree that your information may be collected, transferred, stored, and processed in the United States and in other countries.

-#### 8. Partner organizations
+#### 8. Current customers with default opt-in information sharing

-We currently partner with the following organizations, and share user data with them by default:
+Currently, if you sign into any of the following Alumnifire sites, you will opt-in to share your Personal Information with the underlying organization by default.
+You may always elect to opt-out of sharing your Personal Information.

 * American Association of Advertising Agencies (The 4A's):
 [https://4as-maip.alumnifire.com](https://4as-maip.alumnifire.com)